mcpython4-coding/Documentation/mcpython/block/Block.md

             gets slots for various reasons for an given side
             :param side: the side asked for
-            :return: an tuple of lists of input slots and output slots
+            :return: an tuple of lists of input slots and output slots Slots may be in inputs AND output.
+            todo: make default return None, None

         function get_model_state(self) -> dict

             the active model state
-            :return: the model state
+            :return: the model state as an dict

         function set_model_state(self, state: dict)

             sets the model state for the block
-            :param state: the state to set
+            :param state: the state to set as an dict

             used to get the bbox of the block
-            :return: the bbox
+            :return: the bbox instance

         function on_request_item_for_block(self, itemstack: mcpython.gui.ItemStack.ItemStack)